ICanBoogie/Validate/README.md

 ## Validations

-Validations may be defined as a validation string or as an array of key/value pairs where _key_ is a validator class or validator alias, and _value_ is validator options.
+Validations are defined using an array of key/value pairs where _key_ is an attribute to validate and _key_ is the rules.
+Rules may be defined as a string or an array of key/value pairs where _key_ is a validator class, or alias, and _value_ an array of parameters and options.

 ```php
 <?php